The history of STF

 STF today

-What started as a small club for academics has grown to become one of Sweden’s largest popular movements, with more than 200,000 members.
+What started as a small club for academics has grown to become one of Sweden’s largest popular movements, with around 190 000 members.
 We arrange several thousand courses and activities at the accommodation facilities and in our many district associations.
-Our guiding principle, however, remains the same as it was 130 years ago: to enable more people to discover Sweden.
+Our guiding principle, however, remains the same as it was 140 years ago: to enable more people to discover Sweden.